Alamofire + AlamofireObjectMapper

 }

-As you can see, the RealmMovieService initializer requires another MovieService instance, as I described earlier.
+The RealmMovieService initializer requires another MovieService.
 This is the decorator pattern in action, where RealmMovieService uses another implementation of the same a protocol to extend the base implementation with Realm-specific logic.

 In this case, baseService will be an AlamofireMovieService, but the decorator most not know anything about the base service, only what the protocol promises.

-In this case, RealmMovieService will try to get data from the database, but at the same time, it will also try to get data from the base service.
-When the base service completes, RealmMovieService saves any data it receives, then calls the completion block with the data.
+In this case, RealmMovieService tries to get data from the database, but at the same time also tries to get data from the base service.
+When the base service completes, this service saves any data it receives, then calls the completion block with the data.

 Put Realm into action